felixleopoldo/benchpress/README.md

         script:
             "../scripts/structure_learning_algorithms/mylib_myalg.R"
 ```
-If R is not installed on your system, you may change the container from None to "docker://r-base" in order to run the script in a Singularity container based on the r-base Docker image.
+If R is not installed on your system, you may change the container from None to "docker://r-base" in order to run the script in an Apptainer container based on the [r-base](https://hub.docker.com/_/r-base) Docker image.

+#### Adding an algorithm to Benchpress permanently
-To upload your algorithm to Benchpress, you should install it in a [Docker](https://www.docker.com/?utm_source=google&utm_medium=cpc&utm_campaign=search_emea_brand&utm_term=docker_exact&gclid=Cj0KCQjw39uYBhCLARIsAD_SzMT16rxbGonghr8uVXB_mcteQHoohQ1fyjiVQE5VVj7kYDDIl_Ty5vkaAsqqEALw_wcB) image, push it to [Docker Hub](https://hub.docker.com/), and align the algorithm with the existing ones following [CONTRIBUTING.md](CONTRIBUTING.md).
+To upload an algorithm to Benchpress, you should install it in a [Docker](https://www.docker.com/?utm_source=google&utm_medium=cpc&utm_campaign=search_emea_brand&utm_term=docker_exact&gclid=Cj0KCQjw39uYBhCLARIsAD_SzMT16rxbGonghr8uVXB_mcteQHoohQ1fyjiVQE5VVj7kYDDIl_Ty5vkaAsqqEALw_wcB) image, push it to [Docker Hub](https://hub.docker.com/), and align the algorithm with the existing ones following the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Available modules